Vogue Summer School NYC FAQ

 Admissions Process

-How do I apply for Vogue Summer School NYC?
+How do I apply for Vogue Summer School?

-All prospective students must complete an application through our online submission system.
-The application requirements include answering a short question and submission of a current transcript and school report.
-We ask that prospective students themselves complete the online application and not their parents, counselors, or agents.
+All students must complete an application through our online system.
+The application requirements include a short answer question and submission of current transcripts and school reports.

 How are applications evaluated?

-Admission to Vogue Summer School is competitive.
+Admission to Vogue College of Fashion’s NYC Summer School program is competitive.
 All applications are carefully reviewed by our admissions committee.
-Admissions officers seek talented student leaders with diverse interests and ambitions.
+Admissions officers seek talented student leaders with diverse interests, ambitions, and writing styles.
 The committee strives to select critical thinkers who will contribute to a well-rounded, and academically engaging community of students.
-Each application is reviewed holistically, and qualified students who have shown an interest in Vogue Summer School and a strong academic background will be considered for admission to the program.
+Each application is reviewed holistically and qualified students who have demonstrated a genuine interest in Vogue Summer School as well as a strong academic background will be considered for admission to the program.
 Our goal is to accept as many qualified students as possible and to ensure we are accepting the right students into the right program for them while space remains.

 How will I be notified of an Admissions decision?

-All applicants will be notified via email.
-Our admissions review process typically takes 1 to 2 weeks, but we can often release a decision sooner.
+All applicants will be notified via email within one to two weeks, but we can often release a decision sooner.

 I have been accepted, how do I enroll?